 WPML makes it easy and affordable to translate your site and keep those translations up to date using automatic translation.
-You can choose from Google Translate, Microsoft Azure Translator, and DeepL Translator to generate your translations, then review those translations before or after publishing them to your site.

 There are two ways to use automatic translation on your site: